 Since June 2022, Daniela is also serving on the U.S. Subcommittee on Systemic Solutions for Climate Change Adaptation and Mitigation in Agriculture, Nutrition, and Food Systems launched by the Board for International Food and Agricultural Development (BIFAD) and USAID.

 Daniela previously worked with International Development Enterprises (iDE UK) on projects focusing on market-based approaches to increase climate resilience of smallholder farmers in Africa and Asia.
-In her prior roles with two consulting companies, she managed large DfID and European Commission international development projects.
+In her prior roles with consulting companies, she managed large international development projects.

 She holds a MSc in Environmental Economics from the University of London as well as Master’s degree in Political Science from the University of Bucharest.